wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 ## 1. Create the load balancer and configure the IP address

 The first step is to create the load balancer.
-In the Azure portal  Preview , open the resource group that contains the SQL Server virtual machines.
+In the Azure portal, open the resource group that contains the SQL Server virtual machines.
 In the resource group, click **Add**.

 - Search for **load balancer**.
 From the search results select **Load Balancer**, which is published by **Microsoft**.